 The trail is quite well marked and there are a number of smaller, circular day hikes you could do on it as well of varying difficulty.
 For instance, the circular route around St. Anne’s Head is a great option for a day hike, presents you with beautiful scenery and you might even spot some wild horses!

-There are also a number of quaint, historic seaside villages to explore in Pembrokeshire.
-St. David’s can be one of the best places to visit in Pembrokeshire as it holds the title of the “Smallest City in the UK.”
+A lovely, historic seaside village in the region, St Davids can be one of the best places to visit in Pembrokeshire as it holds the title of the “Smallest City in the UK.”
 While it may just seem like a tiny village, the fact that there is a proper cathedral is what constitutes it as a city.

 If you happen to be visiting Pembrokeshire in the summertime, you would be remiss if you didn’t take the time to visit one of the region’s beautiful beaches.
-Marloes Sands, for instance, is one of the best beaches in Pembrokeshire and was actually a filming location for one of the Harry Potter movies.
+Marloes Sands, for instance, is one of the best beaches in Pembrokeshire, located a bit north of St Anne’s Head and the village of Dale.

-Whitesands Bay Beach just outside of St. David’s is another lovely beach to spend a lazy day at and one of the nicest places in Pembrokeshire.
+If you’re interested in a beautiful beach and some Hollywood history, then head to Freshwater East which was used as a filming location for Shell Cottage in Harry Potter and the Deathly Hallows.
+Alternatively, you could most your way to Whitesands Bay Beach just outside of St Davids.
+This is another lovely beach to spend a lazy day at and one of the nicest places in Pembrokeshire.
 There is also a cafe and a campsite here.

 Where To Eat In Pembrokeshire